-7.2.2 Law of Business Associations Learners will be able to:
+7.2.2 Law of Business Associations

 - a.
-State and explain the meaning ofsole trader, advantages and disadvantages of sole trader. - State and explain the meaning ofpartnership, partnership act, liability and rewards, number of partners, advantagesand disadvantages of partnership. - c.
+State and explain the meaning of sole trader, advantages and disadvantages of sole trader. - b.
+State and explain the meaning ofpartnership, partnership act, liability and rewards, number of partners, advantages and disadvantages of partnership. - c.
 State and explain meaning and forms of registered companies: limited (limited by shares and limited by guarantee) and unlimited companies, public and private companies. - d.
 Describe the formation of companies, including the Memorandum of Association, Articles of Association, Certificate of Incorporation, Shares, Debentures and Winding up.

-7.2.3 Law of Negotiable Instruments Learners will be able to:
+7.2.3 Law of Negotiable Instruments